 Italy, Italy, Italy, Italy, Itaaaaaaaalyyyyyy!
 These were my emotions upon stepping foot in Venice, the first Italian city I visited in my life.
-That was literally it.
-No words, just a huge smile on my face and a feeling of excitement inside my body.
-3 days in Venice were an incredible, albeit short introduction to what is now one of my favorite countries in the world.
+No words, just a huge smile on my face and a feeling of excitement inside.
+3 days in Venice were an incredible, albeit a short introduction to what is now one of my favorite countries in the world.

 I’ve heard so much about Italy’s beauty, nature, and delicious food that I was sure it would never meet my ridiculously high expectations.
 Venice convinced me otherwise from the first minutes.